Infinite Banking Objections, Answered

 Claim #5: The ROI is Garbage

 What we can tell, through a combination of first-hand experience, illustrated projections, and actual historical data, this is not true.
 For example, if we were to look at a policy designed in the 80s, still in force today, we can compare the available cash value to the premiums paid into the policy.
-When we do this, we can confidently say that these whole life policies have about a 3% to 6% NET return.
+When we do this, we can confidently say that these whole life policies, depending on the company and how they were structured, have about a 3% to 6% NET return.
 This happens because of the non-guaranteed dividends and guaranteed interest.

 In fact, this claim doesn’t even match up with what we can see in policies issued during this current low interest rate environment.